sajafisher29/java-fundamentals-1/README.md

 restaurant file has constructor and to string and updatestars forumula test in restauranttest file test everything individually and proper order

+inheritence2
+Review file has constructor and tostring test in reviewtest to test constructor and to string

+restaurant file has constructor and to string and updatestars forumula test in restauranttest file test everything individually and proper order

+added shop and theater and testing